pypeit/PypeIt/doc/pypit_file.rst

 ===========

-By default, the pypit_setup script will generate a set of custom .pypit files, on per instrument configuration.
+By default, the pypit_setup script will generate a set of custom .pypit files, one per instrument configuration.
 These will have names like::

     lris_blue_setup_A.pypit

-This is the default because we expect most users to wish to reduce at one time the full set of exposures taken with the same instrument configuration.
+This is the default because we expect that most users wish to reduce at one time the full set of exposures taken with the same instrument configuration.
 Of course, one can create other custom .pypit files.